sradc/sradc.github.io/_posts/2021-04-29-fourier-nets.md

 We don't need to pre-compute the weights, like we did above, we can instead *learn them*.

+(Note, [this](#amplitude-and-phase-reconstruction-nonlinearities) may be the most interesting example, since the system being optimized is nonlinear.)

 First, similarly to [endolith (see GitHub Gist)](https://gist.github.com/endolith/98863221204541bf017b6cae71cb0a89), we will use the FFT to train a network to carry out the DFT: